Skip to main content

 Final recommendation

-If you want a Dickies workwear-inspired collection through a CNFans Spreadsheet, build it like a real wardrobe instead of a one-time haul.
+If you want a Dickies workwear-inspired collection through a 100buy Spreadsheet, build it like a real wardrobe instead of a one-time haul.
 Start with black or khaki straight-leg pants, add one dependable work jacket, then layer in heavyweight basics that fit the season you are entering.
 Use QC carefully, stay disciplined on color, and buy for the next three months of actual weather and events.
 That is the approach that looks authentic, feels useful, and ends up being worth the money.

 M